DorothyTamYiLing/GWarrange/documents/tutorials.md

 **Important notes:**

-Some of the significant intack kmers without N (e.g. kmer2189, kmer1450, kmer2126) contains sequence of pertactin autotransporter.
-These kmers was not found using ext7000_merge200_ISreplaced_genomes.
-This is because the gene pertactin autotransporter is located immediately next to an IS element in pertusis genomes, and any genome rearrangement that sits completely within the "replaced IS" region will not be detected.
+Some of the significant intack kmers without N (e.g. kmer2189, kmer1450, kmer2126) contain sequence of pertactin autotransporter.
+These kmers are not found using ext7000_merge200_ISreplaced_genomes.
+This is because the gene pertactin autotransporter is located immediately next to an IS element in _pertusis_ genomes, and any genome rearrangement that sits completely within the "replaced IS" region will not be detected.

 Ref: Lefrancq, N., Bouchez, V., Fernandes, N., Barkoff, A.M., Bosch, T., Dalby, T., Åkerlund, T., Darenberg, J., Fabianova, K., Vestrheim, D.F. and Fry, N.K., 2022.
 Global spatial dynamics and vaccine-induced fitness changes of Bordetella pertussis.
 Science Translational Medicine, 14(642), p.eabn3253.